Easter Holidays Days Out and What’s On Events in Devon Dorset and Somerset

 With sites across East Devon, there are a number of fantastic nature reserves in our local area.
 With great outdoor based activities for children to get stuck into as well as fun nature trails, so there’s sure to be something that suits your family.
 Better still these events are also very affordable.

-All ages can take part in the Real Egg Trail at Seaton Wetlands which is a lovely way to discover every corner of the nature reserve.
-Follow the trail map (£2 each) which is running daily from 30th March – 16th April.
+All ages can take part in the Spring trail which is a lovely way to discover every corner of the nature reserve.
+Follow the trail map (£2 each) which is running daily from x -x in April.
 There’s more details about Seaton Wetlands on my blog post.

 National Trust Easter Egg Trails – Blow away the Cobwebs!

-One of our favourites is Stonebarrow Hill on the cliffs above Charmouth.
+One of our favourites is Stonebarrow Hill, on the Golden Cap estate, on the cliffs above Charmouth.
 What a fabulous place to be – we’ve braved rain and wind before but it was still fun to take part in.
 This self-led, family egg hunt lets you follow the trail around the beautiful countryside enjoying the views at your own pace to collect a Cadbury chocolatey treat at the end.

-It’s only held on 2 days – Good Friday and Easter Saturday (30th & 31st March).
+It’s only held on 2 days – Good Friday and Easter Saturday (19th & 20th April).
 Turn up anytime between 11am – 3pm.
-Costs £2.50.
+Costs £2.50 (take cash).
 Free parking for NT members.
 Suitable with a sturdy pushchair if you have one.

 Another great bracing route is the one at Burton Bradstock.
 This one is up over the hill around the beach but also very enjoyable.
 Made all the better by giving you an excuse to go and have a snack or a meal at the Hive Beach Cafe.
 Open Good Friday through to Easter Monday.

 Other trail options include Max’s Gate, Hardy’s Cottage and Kingston Lacy in Dorset.
 In Devon try Killerton for a great day out with lovely grounds.
-With the house now restored and fully open, you can learn more about the campaign for women’s suffrage and see the fashion display.
 Trails are also being held at A La Ronde in Exmouth and Knightshayes near Tiverton has an Aesop’s fable themed trail and activities.

 Barrington Court – Another winning place to spend some time this Easter.
 Den building, decoration painting, a willow workshop and of course an Easter egg trail.
 Barrington Court is tucked away in the depths of the South Somerset countryside with a beautiful house and gardens to explore.
 Also in Somerset try Wellington Monument or Fyne Court (both great for a stomping country walk).
 One of our favourites is Stourhead just off the A303.